 However, a large area in which we do have control over is nursing, or fill, times.
 If you can cut your fill times, regarding both fuel and chemical, how much more productive can you make your operation?
 Let’s look at some products that can help you achieve this task.
 First, let’s look at a study done by Praxidyn’s Doug Applegate, regarding average sprayer price in comparison with cost per acre/hour.
-The numbers displayed reflect average prices/costs from various suppliers/operators in regional area in Western Iowa.
+The numbers displayed reflect average prices/costs from various suppliers/operators in a regional area in Western Iowa.

 - Slower loading times increase the cost per acre/hour of productivity.
 Increased cost ranges from 26 to 42 percent.

 - Spending 10% more for larger capacity/coverage in a sprayer will increase productivity roughly 8%.

 - Spending 7% more for an automated mixing system can increase productivity by 20% to 30%.

 - Smaller sprayers are actually more cost effective for their capacity.

 The main takeaway here is that, in general, an operation can lower operating costs by, roughly, 20%.
 Let me repeat….20%.
 And by simply shaving off 10 minutes from fill times.
 It’s important to note, as the sprayer size increases, the cost savings are reduced.
 For instance, a sprayer with a